Rahul2021karmakar/LAPTOP-PRICE-PREDICTION/README.md

 purchasing power of the user.
 Of course, users will be able to choose laptop specifications that are suitable for their needs and purchasing power.

-We will make a project for Laptop price prediction.
-The problem statement is that if any user wants to buy a laptop then our application should be compatible to provide a tentative price of laptop according to the user configurations.
+We are making a project for Laptop price prediction.
+The problem statement is that if any user wants to buy a laptop then our application should be compatible to provide a tentative price for the laptop according to the user configurations.
 Although it looks like a simple project or just developing a model, the dataset we have is noisy and needs lots of feature engineering, and preprocessing that will drive your interest in developing this project.

 # # PROJECT DESCRIPTION
 Given different laptops features, the goal of the project is to implement a Machine Learning model that can predict laptop’s price.